This article will help you read and understand your pathology report for malignant melanoma of the skin.

 Blood moves around the body through long thin tubes called blood vessels.
 Another type of fluid called lymph which contains waste and immune cells moves around the body through lymphatic channels.

-Cancer cells wrapped around a nerve in the skin is called neurotropism or perineural invasion.
-Neurotropism allows the cancer cells to travel out of the tumour and into the surrounding normal tissue.
+Cancer cells wrapped around a nerve in the skin is called perineural invasion (neurotropism).
+Perineural invasion allows the cancer cells to travel out of the tumour and into the surrounding normal tissue.

-Neurotropism makes it harder for your doctor to fully remove the tumour.
-For that reason neurotropism is associated with a higher risk that the tumour will re-grow in the same site (local recurrence) after treatment.
+Perineural invasion makes it harder for your doctor to fully remove the tumour.
+For that reason perineural invasion is associated with a higher risk that the tumour will re-grow in the same site (local recurrence) after treatment.

 Tumour regression is the partial or complete disappearance of the main tumour and is usually assumed to be a result of the body’s immune system attacking the cancer cells.
 The presence of tumour regression however does not mean that the cancer is gone and cancer cells may still travel to other parts of the body.